+- This client connects to the Joram's server, then creates 2 JMS destinations (a queue and a topic) and an anonymous user.
+It defines 3 different ConnectionFactory, one for each messaging domain. - Each administered objects is then bound in JNDI. - Using the point-to-point messaging domain: - o It uses the QueueConnectionFactory "qcf", and the Queue "queue" retrieved from JNDI. - For running the sender sample, type "ant sender"; each time, it sends 10 messages to the defined queue. - For running the browser sample, type "ant browser"; it allows to look messages on queue without removing them. - For running the receiver sample, type "ant receiver"; each time, it consumes 10 messages from the queue.
+If there is not enough messages, it stops until new messages are produced. - Using the publish/subscribe messaging domain:

-- Normally JMS is used through the unified messaging domain: - o It uses the common ConnectionFactory "cf", and the Destination "queue" or "topic" retrieved from JNDI. - o For running the consumer sample, type "ant consumer_queue" or "ant consumer_topic".
+- It uses the TopicConnectionFactory "tcf", and the Topic "topic" retrieved from JNDI. - For running the subscriber sample, type "ant subscriber".
+It subscribes to the defined topic, and then receives all messages later published on this topic. - For running the publisher sample, type "ant publisher".
+It publishes 10 messages on the topic. - Using the unified messaging domain: - o It uses the common ConnectionFactory "cf", and the Destination "queue" and "topic" retrieved from JNDI. - For running the consumer sample, type "ant consumer_queue" or "ant consumer_topic".
 It continuously reads messages sent to the queue or the topic. - For running the producer sample, type "ant producer_queue" or "ant producer_topic".
-It sends 10 messages to the queue, and 10 messages to the topic. - Using the point-to-point messaging domain: - o It uses the QueueConnectionFactory "qcf", and the Queue "queue" retrieved from JNDI. - o For running the sender sample, type "ant sender"; each time, it sends 10 messages to the defined queue. - o For running the browser sample, type "ant browser"; it allows to look messages on queue without removing them. - For running the receiver sample, type "ant receiver"; each time, it consumes 10 messages from the queue.
-If there is not enough messages, it stops until new messages are produced. - Using the publish/subscribe messaging domain: - o It uses the TopicConnectionFactory "tcf", and the Topic "topic" retrieved from JNDI. - For running the subscriber sample, type "ant subscriber".
-It subscribes to the defined topic, and then receives all messages later published on this topic. - o For running the publisher sample, type "ant publisher".
-It publishes 10 messages on the topic.
+It sends 10 messages to the queue, and 10 messages to the topic.